 Maven Central FAQ

-This page is not directly related to Nmcp but lists some of the frequently asked questions about Maven Central that arose during the development of this plugin.
+This page is not directly related to Nmcp but lists some of the frequently asked questions about Maven Central that came up during the development of this plugin.

 Q: Do I need to migrate my account?